dereuromark/cakephp-translate/docs/README.md

 Add `plural_3` up to `plural_6` if needed to the "translation_terms".

-## Extract right into DB instead of the POT file detour.
+## Extract right into DB instead of the POT file detour

+### Via CLI
 ```
 bin/cake i18n extract_to_db
 ```

+### Via Web Interface
+Navigate to `/admin/translate/translate-strings/run-extract` and check the **"Import directly to database"** option.
+This will extract strings and immediately import them into the database in one step.

 ## Directly read translations from the DB.
 Configure I18n to use the Translate DbMessagesLoader for default domain: